SERVICE NO: 2218

 Kenneth Toleman was born in 1892 at Mortlake to Jessie Agnes Toleman, a daughter of the late William Toleman and Sarah McKenzie.
 Another brother William Frederick was born in 1896 in Prahran and Ernest in 1897 at Footscray.
 In 1906, Jessie Toleman married Henry Williams and went to live in Hopetoun.
 However, it seems Kenneth was raised by his grandmother Sarah Toleman and remained in Mortlake.
 When Kenneth left school, he became an electrician and was a member of the Mortlake Fire Brigade.
 Kenneth worked with the Electric Light Company installing overhead wires at Mortlake and later at Koroit and Nirranda.

 Around 1914, Kenneth moved to Hamilton to work for the Hamilton Electric Light Company.
 He boarded with Mrs Hunter in Gray Street and joined the Hamilton Fire Brigade and Hamilton Rifle Club.
 On 15 January 1915, Kenneth enlisted at Hamilton and he went into camp with the 14th Battalion.
-A send-off was held for Kenneth at the Mortlake Methodist Church Sunday school on 26 April 1915.
-Kenneth Toleman left Australia on 17 June 1915 and by his side was fellow Hamilton electrician and mate, Englishman Reg Briant.
+A send-off for Kenneth was held at the Mortlake Methodist Church Sunday School on 26 April 1915.
+Kenneth Toleman left Australia on 17 June 1915 and by his side was fellow Hamilton electrician and mate, Englishman Reg “Stuart” Briant.

-Kenneth and Reg arrived at Gallipoli on 1 August 1915.
+Kenneth and Stuart arrived at Gallipoli on 1 August 1915.
 It was a bad time to arrive with heavy fighting and great loss of life throughout the month.
 The day of 22 August was a particularly dark day.
-The battalion took part in the attack on Hill 60 and Kenneth lost his mate, Reg Briant.
-Reg was reported missing after the attack but it was another year before an inquiry found he was killed on that day.
+The battalion took part in the attack on Hill 60 and Kenneth lost his mate, Stuart Briant.
+Stuart was reported missing after the attack, but it was another year before an inquiry found he was killed on that day.
 Since Kenneth was there, he would have known there was no hope.

 On 5 October 1915, Kenneth left for hospital at Mudros with dysentery.
 He took the opportunity to write home on 12 October and put out a plea for Mortlake men to enlist to help those left at Gallipoli.